apache/incubator-teaclave-trustzone-sdk/README.md

 	rsync unzip uuid-dev xdg-utils xterm xz-utils zlib1g-dev
 ```

-After installing dependencies or building the Docker container, fetch the source code from the official GitHub repository:
+After installing dependencies or building the Docker image, fetch the source code from the official GitHub repository:

 ``` sh
 # clone the project